fmager/real-time/m2_concurrency/README.md

 multiple data center GPUs seems to be all the rage these days, so I will keep that in mind.

-## Rust and Concurrency
+## 2️⃣ Rust and Concurrency
-Each language has its own implementations of concepts in concurrency, but I will focus on showing you the ones in Rust and wgsl.
+Each language has its own implementations of concepts in concurrency, but I will focus on showing you the ones in Rust and WGSL.
 All of them exist in other languages, but some may for example be more ergonomic to work with for concepts like ```async``` or ```channels```.
 What the other languages do not have is the borrow checker to ensure the validity of your code.
-Often this results in parallelized Rust code looking or feeling slightl different, as the borrow checker forces you down a certain path.
+Often this results in parallelized Rust code looking or feeling slightly different, as the borrow checker forces you down a certain path.
 Also Rust has traits, such as ```Send``` and ```Sync```, but these are specific to Rust and I have tried to avoid getting too far into traits, so I won't be explaining them.
 If interested you are most welcome to read about them